eman8388/ETHlink8DAC/README.md

  Set Optimization for the project to -Ofast (right cluck on the project->properties->C/C++ Build->Settings->MCU/MPU GCC Compiler->Optimization).
  Connect STlinkV2 to the pin Heder at Top left of the board via GND SWDIO SWCLK (pin 4 1 2) build and flash the project.

- For testing purpose, ther's the elf binary in the folder TEST redy to flash.
+ For testing purpose, ther's the elf binary in the folder TEST redy to flash with STM32CubeProgrammer.

-E.M.
+Eugenio Mancini, mancini97email@gmail.com